sanmaneric/PedalSynth/Weekly Progress Reports/Weekly Progress Report.md

 ## Last Week (time in hours)
 	Team Review
-		-The collaboration site was officially launched and the three projects, pick one assignment was submitted -Work began on the Product Design Specification after a group meeting on 10-17-24 with good progress being made but it is still being written up.
+		- The collaboration site was officially launched and the three projects, pick one assignment was submitted
-		-
+		- Work began on the Product Design Specification after a group meeting on 10-17-24 with good progress being made but it is still being written up.
 	Eric Sanman
-		-
+		- Created collaboration site
-	Chuong Vo
+        - Gave team a basic introduction and overview of Git Chuong Vo
-		-Finalized microcontroller research and chose the best option to use for the Synth project (an ESP32 WRoom using Arduino) (2)
+		- Finalized microcontroller research and chose the best option to use for the Synth project (an ESP32 WRoom using Arduino) (2)
-		-Began to looking into Arduino libaries for PWM and signal generation(1) Sierra Buckley
+		- Began to looking into Arduino libaries for PWM and signal generation(1) Sierra Buckley
 		- chose filters to design, modeled in LTspice (4)
 		- git tutorial from Eric :) (1)